-Tank collapse in Chinese mill kills 9 people, injures 4 more
+Waste tank collapse in Chinese mill kills 9 people, hurts 4

-BEIJING (AP) — Authorities in eastern China say nine people were killed in the collapse of a waste water tank in a dyeing and printing mill.
+BEIJING (AP) — Nine people were killed when a waste water tank in a dyeing and printing mill collapsed in eastern China, authorities said.

-The collapse of the 15-meter (50-foot) tank toppled shelves in the workshop in the city of Haining in Zhejiang province, a center of China’s vast petrochemicals industry.
+The collapse of the 15-meter (50-foot) tank toppled stacking shelves in the workshop in the city of Haining in Zhejiang province, a center of China’s vast petrochemicals industry.

-The local government said another four people were seriously injured in the collapse Tuesday afternoon.
-The site would be cleaned up and the collapse investigated.
+The local government said another four people were seriously injured Tuesday afternoon.
+The site will be cleaned up and the collapse investigated.

 The mill’s website said it was founded in 1983 and employs 500 people.

-Similar accidents in recent months have killed scores of Chinese, despite a push to boost safety and crack down on the corruption that facilitates it.
+Similar accidents in recent months have killed scores of Chinese despite a push to boost safety and crack down on the corruption that facilitates it.

 In the neighboring province of Jiangsu, a massive chemical blast in March left nearly 80 people dead.